Business and Sustainability

 UC Business and Sustainability courses draw from various disciplines including environmental economics, sustainable tourism, operations and supply chain management, and corporate social responsibility.
 Our expert lecturers focus on modern notions of corporate performance (environmental, social, cultural), triple bottom line reporting, and understanding issues from ethical, global and multicultural perspectives.

-All students who have entry to the University can study a BCom from 100-level without previous study in the area.
+All students who have entry to the University can study a BA or BCom from 100-level without previous study in the area.
 However, it is useful to have studied accounting, economics, business studies and mathematics (especially statistics) at school.
 A good standard of oral and written English is important.

 An interest in sustainability can be illustrated in everyday actions such as reusing goods, recycling materials and minimising waste; as well as conserving energy and caring for our natural environment.
 Business and Sustainability attracts anyone who wants to make a genuine difference in the world we live in and look after it for future generations.